phasorpy/phasorpy/docs/api/index.rst

 the PhasorPy library version |version|.

 .. note::
-    The PhasorPy library is still under construction.
-Backwards-incompatible changes may occur between revisions.
+    PhasorPy is still under active development, and changes in new releases may require updates to existing code.

 .. toctree::
     :maxdepth: 3